Durengo/Web-Services-Final-Project/weather-app/server/README.md

 <b>DELETE /subscriptions/ID_VALUE</b> - delete subscription by ID_VALUE

+<b>PUT /subscriptions/ID_VALUE</b> - update subscription info by ID_VALUE.
+Requires a JSON body with ANY (at least 1) of the following fields:
+- <b>address</b>

+<b>POST /subscriptions/ID_VALUE</b> - add a new criteria to a subscription.
+ID_VALUE is subscription ID.
+Requires a JSON body with the following fields:
+- <b>less_equal_more</b> - "LESS", "EQUAL" or "MORE"
+- <b>criteriaName</b> - "TEMPERATURE", "HUMIDITY", "PRESSURE", "WIND_SPEED", "WIND_DIRECTION", "CLOUDINESS", "RAIN", "SNOW" (ask which ones need implemented)
+- <b>criteriaValue</b> - value dependant on criteria.
+For example, if criteriaName is "TEMPERATURE", then criteriaValue is a float number.
+If criteriaName is "WIND_DIRECTION", then criteriaValue is a string with the direction (N, NE, E, SE, S, SW, W, NW).
+Make sure the values are actually possible.

+<b>DELETE /subscriptions/ID_VALUE/CRITERIA_ID</b> - delete a criteria from a subscription.
+ID_VALUE is subscription ID, CRITERIA_ID is criteria id.

 <h1><b>CRITERIA</b></h1>

 <b>POST /criteria</b> - create a new criteria.
 Requires a JSON body with the following fields: